chenallee/googlebooks-mern/README.md

 # googlebooks-mern

 ## description
 A full stack MERN application that allows the user to bookmark books found from the [Google Books API](https://developers.google.com/books), and check out a list of all saved books.
-There is no authentication so the database just stores the saved books, unassociated with a particular user.
+There is no authentication so the database just stores the saved books, and does not associate them with a particular user.

 Check out the live site [here](https://fierce-reaches-88613.herokuapp.com/).